 MEET THE TEAM

-We have eight staff members in our Madison office.
+We have eleven staff members in our Madison office.
 Still, the entire organization includes the Executive Committee, Board of Directors, eight committees & area associations, advisors, and many volunteers who all collaborate together to progress toward our mission.

 Matt Krueger, Executive Director